Spider-Verse: Reception

 The main storyline received generally positive reviews, with critics praising the action, art, pacing, and story.
 However, the ending received some criticism for it being anticlimactic.

-According to Comic Book Roundup, Amazing Spider-Man (vol. 3) #9 received a score of 8.3/10 based on 32 reviews, issue #10 received a score of 7.6/10 based on 16 reviews, issue #11 received a score of 8.2/10 based on 16 reviews, issue #12 received a score of 7.9/10 based on 20 reviews, issue #13 received a score of 7.6/10 based on 15 reviews, issue #14 received a score of 7.4/10 based on 21 reviews, and issue #15 received a score of 7/10 based on 18 reviews.
+According to Comic Book Roundup, Amazing Spider-Man (vol. 3) No. 9 received a score of 8.3/10 based on 32 reviews, issue No. 10 received a score of 7.6/10 based on 16 reviews, issue No. 11 received a score of 8.2/10 based on 16 reviews, issue No. 12 received a score of 7.9/10 based on 20 reviews, issue No. 13 received a score of 7.6/10 based on 15 reviews, issue No. 14 received a score of 7.4/10 based on 21 reviews, and issue No. 15 received a score of 7/10 based on 18 reviews.

 In 2015, Bleeding Cool highlighted a "common complaint" of the 648-page hardcover collection: "while the book gives a reading order to read the crossover, that order is not reflected in the book.
 Instead the individual titles are grouped together, rather than the Infinity Hardcover solution of presenting them in reading order.
 And because there are no page numbers following the actual reading order can be very hard.
 Advice given on reviews is to buy some post it notes and insert them throughout the volume for the beginning of individual issues and then refer to the reading order at the beginning".